Privacy

 1. Newsletter data

-If you would like to receive the newsletter offered on the website, we need an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter .
-Further data is not collected or is only collected on a voluntary basis.
-We use this data exclusively for sending the requested information and do not pass it on to third parties.
+If you would like to receive the newsletter offered on the website, we need an email address from you as well as information that allows us to verify that you are the owner of the email address provided and that you agree to receive the newsletter .
+No further data is collected or only collected on a voluntary basis.
+We use this data exclusively to send the requested information and do not pass it on to third parties.

-The processing of the data entered in the newsletter registration form takes place exclusively on the basis of your consent (Art.
+The data entered into the newsletter registration form is processed exclusively on the basis of your consent (Art.
 6 Para.
 1 lit. a GDPR).
-You can revoke your consent to the storage of the data, the e-mail address and their use for sending the newsletter at any time, for example via the “Unsubscribe” link in the newsletter.
+You can revoke your consent to the storage of data, the e-mail address and their use to send the newsletter at any time, for example via the “unsubscribe” link in the newsletter.
 The legality of the data processing operations that have already taken place remains unaffected by the revocation.

-The data you have stored with us for the purpose of subscribing to the newsletter will be stored by us or the newsletter service provider until you unsubscribe from the newsletter and will be deleted from the newsletter distribution list after you unsubscribe from the newsletter.
-This does not affect data that we have saved for other purposes.
+The data you provide to us for the purpose of subscribing to the newsletter will be stored by us or the newsletter service provider until you unsubscribe from the newsletter and will be deleted from the newsletter distribution list after you unsubscribe from the newsletter.
+Data stored by us for other purposes remains unaffected.

-After you have been removed from the newsletter distribution list, your email address may be stored in a blacklist by us or the newsletter service provider in order to prevent future mailings.
+After you have been unsubscribed from the newsletter distribution list, your email address may be stored in a blacklist by us or the newsletter service provider in order to prevent future mailings.
 The data from the blacklist will only be used for this purpose and will not be merged with other data.
-This serves both your interest and our interest in compliance with the legal requirements when sending newsletters (legitimate interest within the meaning of Art.
+This serves both your interest and our interest in complying with legal requirements when sending newsletters (legitimate interest within the meaning of Art.
 6 Para.
 1 lit. f GDPR).
 The storage in the blacklist is not limited in time.
-You can object to the storage provided that your interests outweigh our legitimate interests.
+You can object to the storage if your interests outweigh our legitimate interests.

 XI.
 Rights of the data subject